nzakas/understandinges6/manuscript/01-Block-Bindings.md

 ## Block-Level Declarations

 Block-level declarations are those that declare variables that are inaccessible outside of a given block scope.
-Block scopes are created:
+Block scopes, also called lexical scopes, are created:

 1. Inside of a function
 1. Inside of a block (indicated by the `{` and `}` characters)